r0nlt/Space-Radiation-Tolerant/README.md

 **Author Page:** https://www.linkedin.com/rishabnuguru

+**Email:** spacelabsai@gmail.com

 **Version:** v1.0.1

 A C++ software framework for implementing machine learning models that can operate reliably in radiation environments, such as space.
 This framework is meant to extend fault tolerance to machine learning.
-RadML is a custom librairy focused to engineer systems resilient to radiation effects in Space Environments.
+RadML is a custom library focused to engineer systems resilient to radiation effects in Space Environments.

 ## About Space-Radiation-Tolerant

 Space-Radiation-Tolerant is a research project by Rishab Nuguru with core principles focused around sustainability in space.
-RadML was designed to help democratize space and make fault tolerant computing accessible.
+RadML was designed to help democratize space.

 Status:
 July 12 2025
 - RadML will be presented at QRS 2025.
+- Training on GPU starting soon
+- cleaning up codebase
+- increase in better documentation

 ### Approach